HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 {{ figure_markup(
   image="fid-cwv-yoy.png",
   caption="FID mobile year-over-year.",
-  description="Bar chart showing the change in the percentage of good FID mobile sites year-over-year, for each of the 10 most adopted CMSs, sorted by percentage.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=242914394&format=interactive", sheets_gid="1494726447", sql_file="core_web_vitals_yoy.sql",
+  description="Bar chart showing the change in the percentage of good FID mobile sites year-over-year, for each of the 10 most adopted CMSs, sorted by percentage.
+WordPress it's 96% in both 2021 and 2022, for Joomla it's 85% for 2021 and 89% on 2022, for Drupal it's 90% and 95% respecitely, for Wix it's 94% and 92%, for Squarespace it's 98% and 98%, for 1C-Bitrix it's 83% and 94%, for TYPO3 CMS it's 93% and 95%, for Duda it's 92% and 95%, for Weebly it's 96% and 90%, and finally for Adobe Experience Manager it's 94% for 2021 and 95% for 2022.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=242914394&format=interactive", sheets_gid="1494726447",
+  sql_file="core_web_vitals_yoy.sql",